sylabs/examples/machinelearning/caffe/README.md

 Create a folder where all of your files to the caffe singularity container including the def file will reside.
 In this example, we will call the folder `caffehost` and inside we will create two (2) additional folders to run the example: `data` and `examples`.

-Your `caffehost` folder should look like this:
+Your `/caffehost` folder should look like this:

 ```
-caffehost/
+/caffehost/
 |-- data
 |-- examples
 |-- build